 I see people cheating.
 What should I do?

-Please email firstname.lastname@example.org detailing what you are suspecting.
-More details you can give the better we can evaluate the situation.
+Please email email@example.com detailing what you are suspecting.
+The more details you can give the better we can evaluate the situation.

-Someone appears to have lifted my (friends, family's, sisters BFF's cousin's neighbor, etc) artwork from where it is posted on the web and submitted it as their own design in your contest.
+Someone appears to have taken my (friends, family’s, sisters BFF's cousin's neighbor, etc.) artwork from where it is posted on the web and submitted it as their own design.
 What do I do?